SimplGy/obsidian-emoji-magic/README.md

   * Excellent plugin, seems to work great, but I like having a popup search panel instead of using the `:smile:` kind of syntax
 * [Emoji Toolbar](https://github.com/oliveryh/obsidian-emoji-toolbar)
   * Currently the most popular "emoji" plugin for Obsidian
   * Uses images instead of the text emoji char itself.
 That means some emoji can look different in the picker VS when I actually insert them in my file.
 There is a setting that might be related, but I wasn't able to get it to work.
+(Update: appears fixed in [v0.4.0](https://github.com/oliveryh/obsidian-emoji-toolbar/releases/tag/0.4.0))
   * Started breaking for me (might be a "live preview" only bug).
 Would insert emoji at the start of the file instead of where my cursor is.
+(Update: appears fixed in [v0.4.0](https://github.com/oliveryh/obsidian-emoji-toolbar/releases/tag/0.4.0) or earlier)